PeculiarVentures/webcrypto-local/SECURITY.md

 - Not all browsers protect stored WebCrypto keys at rest, as such an attacker with local privileges may be able to steal the associated keys.
 - The server keys are stored in the clear.

+### Filling up key or certificate storage
+!!To Be clarified!!

 ### Unapproved key use
 !!To Be Clarified!!
+!!ex: sign prekeys and walk off with them !!
+!!ex: sign exchange keys and walk off with them !!
+!!ex: sign documents keys and walk off with them !!

 ### Protocol Weakness
 In a system using poorly designed set of protocols, an attacker could use logic problems in the protocol to expose a vulnerability in the remote implementation.